hassonor/nodejs-design-patterns/webpack/webpack-intro/README.md

 # webpack-intro

-This example demonstrates how to use Webpack and how to share a simple module between the browser and the server
+This example demonstrates how to swap modules at build time with Webpack.

 ## Dependencies